jadenorli/houston-storms/README.md

 analytical methodologies, including:

 1. Data Management
-    - Wrangling and tidying data using (Wickham et al. 2019), (Müller 2020), and (Firke 2023) to ensure clean, reproducible workflows
+    - Wrangling and tidying data using tidyverse, here, and janitor to ensure clean, reproducible workflows (Wickham et al. 2019; Müller 2020; Firke 2023)

-    - Visualizations with (Wickham 2016) and (Tennekes 2018)
+    - Visualizations with ggplot2 and tmap (Wickham 2016; Tennekes 2018)

     - Implementation of organized folder structures and detailed documentation to facilitate reproducibility and collaborative